Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 `libsf_error_state` is obviously not thread safe.
 There is a global array carrying the current state of special function error handling policies with nothing to stop competing threads from trying to access the same memory location.
 Simultaneous modifications could even leave an entry in some corrupt and indeterminate state.
-This situation is known as a data race and leads to undefined behavior in C and C++ [].
-Weird things can happen when there is a data race.
+This situation is known as a data race and leads to undefined behavior in C and C++.[^17] Weird things can happen when there is a data race.

 The latest tale in the saga of `libsf_error_state` is [a PR](https://github.com/scipy/scipy/pull/21956) from Edgar Margffoy (andfoy)—a member of Quansight Labs' free-threaded Python team—to ensure thread safety by declaring the array